Fusion-Power-Plant-Framework/bluemira/documentation/bluemira/source/geometry/geometry.rst

 * a `BluemiraSolid`

-    A BluemiraSolid object is defined by its boundary that must to be a closed BluemiraShell object.
+    A BluemiraSolid object is defined by its boundary that must be a closed BluemiraShell object.

     .. code-block:: pycon